GerHobbelt/tesseract-ocr-mailing-list-archive/tesseract-ocr mailing list archive - part 3.md

 [

-trying to ocr with my new trained data,got an error:read_params_file parameter not found, no paramter indicated
+trying to ocr with my new trained data,got an error:read_params_file parameter not found, no parameter indicated

 I guess you don't have your test.traineddata file in tesseract-ocr\tessdata folder.
 On Friday,